Sacred (video game): Plus

+Underworld

-UnderworldSacred Underworld is an expansion pack developed by Studio II Software and Ascaron Entertainment, and released in August 2005.
+Sacred Underworld is an expansion pack developed by Studio II Software and Ascaron Entertainment, and released in August 2005.
 Two new characters were added next to the six existing ones: Daemon and Dwarf.
 The story picks up after the events in Sacred, taking your character to the Underworld of Ancaria to rescue baroness Vilya.

 On the review aggregator GameRankings, Underworld had an average score of 74% based on 12 reviews.
 On Metacritic, the game had an average score of 73 out of 100, based on 10 reviews — indicating mixed or average reviews.
 Underworld was a finalist for PC Gamer US's "Best Expansion Pack 2005" award, which ultimately went to RollerCoaster Tycoon 3: Soaked!.

 Jason Ocampo of GameSpot gave Underworld a rating of 7.0 out of 10, saying the game is "an example of a Diablo-like action role-playing game taken to the extreme."
 Comparing the game to Sacred, Ocampo said it "offers more of the same, but at a ramped-up level."
 Ocampo said the game looks good but that "Hacking your way every 10 feet can be a chore."
 Ocampo also noted that it was nice that the game is set in a "predefined world, unlike the randomly generated levels of Diablo."

 By May 2005, Underworld had sold 50,000 units in the German market, following its release in March.

+Gold

-GoldSacred Gold is a compilation released in August 2005.
+Sacred Gold is a compilation released in August 2005.
 It contains the main game and the two expansions.